gilch/hissp/docs/macro_tutorial.rst

                    `(:* ,'Xi)))
         ,expr))

-We splice in the old logic into the new parameters tuple to make the numbered parameters.
+We splice the logic that makes the numbered parameters into the new parameters tuple.
 Following that is the colon separator.
 Remember that it's always allowed in Hissp's lambda forms, even if you don't need it, which makes this kind of metaprogramming easier.

 Following that is the code for a star arg.
-This is an anaphor, so it must be interpolated to prevent qualification.
+The ``Xi`` is an anaphor,
+so it must be interpolated into the template to prevent automatic qualification.
-Note that the `when` macro will return an empty tuple when its condition is false.
+The `when` macro will return an empty tuple when its condition is false.
-Attempting to splice in an empty tuple conveniently doesn't do anything (this is similar to "nil punning" in other Lisps), so the anaphor is only present in the parameters tuple when the expression `contains <operator.contains>` the ``Xi`` anahpor.
+Attempting to splice in an empty tuple conveniently doesn't do anything (like "nil punning" in other Lisps), so the ``Xi`` anaphor is only present in the parameters tuple when the (flattened) ``expr`` `contains <operator.contains>` it.

-Clojure doesn't have these,
-but it would be nice for Python interoperability if we also had a kwargs anaphor.
+It would be nice for Python interoperability if we also had an anaphor for the kwargs.
+Clojure doesn't have these.
 Adding this is left as an exercise.
 Can you figure out how to do it?